ansys/pyfluent/doc/source/user_guide/launching_ansys_fluent.rst

 Dimension
 ~~~~~~~~~
-The following example demonstrates how you can select the 2d dimension:
+The following example demonstrates how you can select double precision and 2D in solution mode:

 .. code:: python